 - Beans – You’ll need both low sodium black beans and low sodium dark red kidney beans.
 Make sure they are drained and rinsed to remove any of the excess liquid they were sitting in.

-- Diced Tomato – Any time I use diced tomatoes in a recipe I always use fire roasted.
-In my opinion, it’s more flavorful than the regular diced tomatoes.
+- Diced tomatoes – Any time I use diced tomatoes in a recipe I always use fire roasted.
+In my opinion, they’re more flavorful than the regular diced tomatoes.

-Do you Have to Soak Lentils Before Cooking?
+Do I Have to Soak Lentils Before Cooking?

-No. You don’t have to soak lentils before cooking.
-It is a good practice to rinse them under water to clear off any debris or dirt that may still be on the lentils.
+No, you don’t have to soak lentils before cooking.
+It is a good practice to rinse them under water to clear off any debris or dirt that may still be on the lentils, though.

 I like to add the lentils to my chili around the same time I add my harder vegetables and spices.
 I find it gives the lentils a smidge more flavor before I add the liquid and simmer them for 15-20 minutes.